ALADETAN-IFE/Hng-stage4-fe-Framez-app/task.md

 # Frontend Stage 4 Task Overview
-Build a mobile social application called Framez using :iphone: React Native.
+Build a mobile social application called Framez using React Native.
 The app allows users to share posts.
 Each user has a profile where they can view their own posts and activity.
 This task focuses on building a functional, visually clean, and auth-integrated mobile app that demonstrates your ability to manage real-time data, authentication, and UI structure.
 ## Core Objectives
 Implement user authentication (sign-up, login, logout) using Firebase, Supabase, Convex, or Clerk.